ibexa/documentation-developer/docs/api/field_type_reference.md

 #### Mutation

 To create a Matrix Field Type you need to define Field Type and Field definition identifiers.
-The types that are used for input and returned are named after the Type and the Field:
+The types that are used for input are named after the Type and the Field:

 - `{TypeIdentifier}{FieldIdentifier}RowInput` e.g. `dish.nutritionFacts`, `event.agenda`: `DishNutritionFactsRowInput`, `EventAgendaRowInput`
-- `{TypeIdentifier}{FieldIdentifier}Row`

 The example below shows how to create a Recipe Content item (belonging to a Content Type with a Matrix Field Type added) that has two Fields: